farao-community/farao-community.github.io/pages/applications/positive-margin.md

 Max NTC is the last and highest value of market exchanges where the objective function is positive.

-Where required by methodologies approved, sequential optimization of non-costly remedial actions (CASTOR « positive margin ») and costly remedial actions (FARAO closed optimization) is possible.
+Where required by methodologies approved, sequential optimisation of non-costly remedial actions (CASTOR « positive margin ») and costly remedial actions (FARAO closed optimisation) is possible.

 - For TSOs - Local validation of 70% margin required by Regulation EU 2019/943, Article 8 (Clean Energy Package).
-This allows TSOs to perform an optimized security analysis in order to confirm the operational feasibility of 70% margin.
+This allows TSOs to perform an optimised security analysis in order to confirm the operational feasibility of 70% margin.